bangerth/helmholtz/readme.md

 results in computer-readable, CSV format.

 *TODO:* Update with the exact contents of these files.

+## The file `<outputfileprefix>frequency_response.csv` <a name="2-csv-file-global"></a>

+It is inconvenient to deal with individual `.csv` files for each frequently.
+As a consequence, all of the `.csv` files are concatenated into a single file with name `<outputfileprefix>frequency_response.csv` that contains information about the responses to all frequencies.
+Since each of the single-frequency `.csv` files has just one line, the combined file has one line per frequency.
+The first entry in each line (just like in the individual frequency files) corresponds to the frequency in Hertz this line corresponds to.

 ## The file `output.log` <a name="2-output-log"></a>